 This survey is completed on a bi-annual basis.
 Salary Surveys from 2008 - 2020 are offered complimentary to all NAATP members.
-Log in to your NAATP member account to review current and previous years' surveys.
+Log in to your NAATP member account to review previous years' surveys.

 NAATP Stages of Change in DEI Survey

 This survey will help measure your organization’s readiness for and implementation of best practices for diversity, equity, and inclusivity (DEI) in addiction treatment.
 NAATP’s Stages of Change Model and Organizational Assessment Tool can assist leaders in treatment and recovery programs in this process.
 You will need to refer to this Tool as you complete this survey.
 Completion of this survey should take about 10-15 minutes.